Obesity Drug Approval Tracker 2026: Status Hub, NDAs & Pipeline

 Which Obesity Drugs Are FDA Approved?

-Three GLP-1 receptor agonists are FDA approved for chronic weight management as of March 2026.
+Four GLP-1 receptor agonists are FDA approved for chronic weight management as of April 2026.
 Wegovy (injectable semaglutide 2.4 mg, approved June 2021) was the first weekly injectable GLP-1 specifically approved for obesity, demonstrating approximately 15% mean weight loss in the STEP 1 trial.
 Its approval marked the beginning of the modern GLP-1 obesity drug era.

 Zepbound (tirzepatide, approved November 2023) raised the efficacy ceiling significantly.
-As a dual GLP-1/GIP agonist, it showed approximately 22.5% weight loss in the SURMOUNT-1 trial — the highest figure for any approved obesity drug.
+As a dual GLP-1/GIP agonist, it showed approximately 22.5% weight loss in the SURMOUNT-1 trial — the highest figure for any approved obesity drug at the time.
 Tirzepatide demonstrated that multi-receptor agonism could deliver meaningfully greater weight reduction than single-target GLP-1 drugs.
+For a deeper look at the differences between dual and single agonists, see our weight loss injections comparison guide.

 The Wegovy pill (oral semaglutide 25 mg, approved December 2025) became the first oral GLP-1 drug approved for obesity, evolving from the Rybelsus oral semaglutide formulation used for diabetes.
 The OASIS 4 trial reported 16.6% weight loss with the adherence estimand.
 Its approval expanded the treatment paradigm beyond injections, though the pill requires fasting conditions and water restrictions at dosing.